markuz449/COSC349-Assignment-1/README.md

 ## Rating Reviews

 Thumbs up / thumbs down for each review.
 Reviews could be rated either 'sweet' or 'sour' and could be sorted from best review to worst review.
+Once you have finished creating the sweet/sour review rating you would only need to restart the database.

 ## Image checking